Anti-Inflammatory Diet Plan →

 Jump to Recipe

-Chia Matcha Smoothie is an energizing, make ahead drink with antioxidants, fiber, and probiotics.
-Make this smoothie recipe for breakfast to go, or an anytime snack!
+Chia Matcha Smoothie is an energizing, make-ahead drink with antioxidants, fiber, and probiotics.
+This smoothie is perfect for breakfast to go, or an anytime snack!
+Gluten-free and vegan!

-• Matcha powder – Here’s the matcha powder I use (Amazon affiliate link)
+• Matcha powder – Here’s the matcha powder I used.

 • Ground Cinnamon